I. TIME SCALE - you will fill in a skeleton time scale that you will need to fill out

 PREPARE A SHORT ESSAY ON ONE OF THE FOLLOWING QUESTIONS:

 The essay should cover the chronology of events as recorded in this cross-section.
 For example: the oldest strata to be deposited were the folded claystone according to the Principle of Superposition of Steno.
 Steno's Principle of Principle of Stratal Continuity suggests that they extended far beyond the unconformity that truncates them, and Steno's Principle of Initial Horizontality suggests that they were laid down flat and folded upward into their present attitude.
 The unconformity between the folded claystone and the overlying flat rocks indicate a period of erosion showing that a long period of time had passed between the deposition of the two set of strata.
 That follows from James Hutton's Principle of Uniformitarianism.
 And so on.
-IT IS CRITICAL TO REMEMBER TO WRITE IN SENTENCES AND PARAGRAPHS, NOT JUST AN OUTLINE - THIS IS AN ESSAY.
+IT IS CRITICAL TO REMEMBER TO WRITE IN SENTENCES AND PARAGRAPHS, NOT JUST AN OUTLINE - THIS IS AN ESSAY.2.
+There are two main types of ankles seen in the Archosauriformes that are also shared derived characters for several important groups.

-*Other possible topics could include: the carbon cycle; the different groups of suchians; the different types of skull openings;
+*Other possible topics could include: the carbon cycle; the different

 Herrerasaurus; tetrapod postures.
 V. DINOSAURIAN RELATIONSHIPS